Enhanced Neel temperature and unusual thermal expansion in flux-grown FeCrAs crystals: Crystal growth and structure

-This change in thermal expansion behavior upon crossing $T_N$ suggests significant spin-lattice coupling in FeCrAs, causing a lattice response to the onset of long range magnetic order.
-Some evidence of spin-phonon coupling was noted by Akrap et al. based on optical measurements in Ref. \citenum{Akrap-2014}.
+This change in thermal expansion behavior upon crossing $T_N$ indicates coupling between the magnetism and crystal lattice in FeCrAs.
+Previous optical measurements of infrared active vibrational modes also revealed anomalous temperature dependence, which the authors identified as evidence of spin-phonon or spin-lattice coupling \cite{Akrap-2014}.
 It would be interesting to examine this further to understand how it may be related to some of the unusual behaviors that have been noted in this compound.
 The weak temperature dependence of \textit{c} is also remarkable and motivates further study of the thermal expansion in this material over a wider temperature range.
 Perhaps it is related to magnetic correlations near and above $T_N$, which may be related to the unusual temperature dependence of the resistivity at high temperature in this ``non-metallic metal'' \cite{Wu-2009,Wu-2011,Akrap-2014}.
 It is worth noting that negative or unusual thermal expansion behavior is well known in magnetic materials \cite{Song2021}, and interesting lattice behaviors related to magneto-elastic coupling have been observed in compounds chemically and structurally related to FeCrAs \cite{Zach1990, Hu2019}.
+Such behaviors can be attributed to magnetovolume effects that couple bond distances to magnetic order/disorder \cite{Song2021}.
+The frustrated antiferromagnets \ce{Mn3Ge} and \ce{Mn3Sn} with kagome nets of Mn show anomalous thermal expansion near and below their ordering temperatures \cite{Song2018}.
+CrAs is another example of an antiferromagnet that experience anomalous thermal expansion associated with the development of magnetic order due to coupling of spin, lattice, and electronic degrees of freedom \cite{Hu2019}.
+In these cases, the main effect observed is a negative thermal expansion over a temperature range below the magnetic ordering temperature.
+In contrast, for FeCrAs, it appears that the more unusual behavior occurs above the magnetic phase transition, again motivating more detailed crystallographic studies of this material over a wider temperature range.